Self-intersecting curves on a pair of pants and periodic orbits of Hamiltonian flows: Fock--Goncharov coordinates

 In the first step, we interpret the boundary components of $S$ as punctures.
 Begin by taking an \emph{ideal triangulation} $\triangulation$ of $S$, meaning a triangulation of $S$ with vertices at the punctures.
 The triangulation consists of $2\abs{\chi(S)}$ ideal triangles and $6g+3n-6$ edges.\\

 Fock and Goncharov define an isomorphism

-in \cite[Theorem 2.5]{FockGoncharov_ConvexProjective} giving coordinates on the space of framed convex projective structures.
+in \cite[Theorem 2.5]{FockGoncharov_ConvexProjective} giving coordinates on the space of framed convex projective structures, and in particular giving it the structure of a smooth manifold.
 The map is defined as follows.
 First lift the triangulation $\triangulation$ to a triangulation $\widetilde\triangulation$ of the universal cover $\widetilde S$.
 Let $[f,\Sigma,\nu]\in\widehat{\DefSpace}(S)$ and let $\dev_\Sigma$ be a developing map for $(f,\Sigma)$.
-We describe the two types of inavariants associated to a framed convex projective structure.\\
+We describe the two types of invariants associated to a framed convex projective structure.\\

 The first is a cross ratio associated to edges of the triangulation.
 Let $\edge$ be an edge of the triangulation $\triangulation$ with vertices $p_{\edge,1}$ and $p_{\edge,2}$.
 The edge $\edge$ has two triangles $\triangle_1$ and $\triangle_2$ on either side with vertices $\{p_{\edge,1},p_{\edge,2},p_{\triangle,1}\}$ and $\{p_{\edge,1},p_{\edge,2},p_{\triangle,2}\}$ respectively.
 Take lifts $\{\widetilde p_{\edge,1},\widetilde p_{\edge,2},\widetilde p_{\triangle,1},\widetilde p_{\triangle,2}\}$ of the four points $\{p_{\edge,1},p_{\edge,2},p_{\triangle,1},p_{\triangle,2}\}$ to the universal cover so that $\{\widetilde p_{\edge,1},\widetilde p_{\edge,2},\widetilde p_{\triangle,1}\}$ are endpoints of a single lift $\widetilde\triangle_1$ of $\triangle_1$, $\{\widetilde p_{\edge,1},\widetilde p_{\edge,2},\widetilde p_{\triangle,2}\}$ are endpoints of a single lift $\widetilde\triangle_2$ of $\triangle_2$, and so that these lifts of the ideal triangles share the edge $\widetilde \edge$ with lifts of the endpoints $\{\widetilde p_{\edge,1},\widetilde p_{\edge,2}\}$.
 See Figure \ref{fig : invariants setup} for this setup.
 Up to renaming the points, we may choose an ordering of the lifts $\{\widetilde p_{\edge,1},\widetilde p_{\edge,2},\widetilde p_{\triangle,1},\widetilde p_{\triangle,2}\}$ such that